axfcampos/codebits-allthefriends/README.md

 ## Codebits Node.js API

-  This little program was made to showcase the [API](https://github.com/diasdavid/codebits) developed by [David Dias](https://github.com/diasdavid) and [me](https://github.com/axfcampos).
+  This little program was made to showcase the [API wrapper](https://github.com/diasdavid/codebits) developed by [David Dias](https://github.com/diasdavid) and [me](https://github.com/axfcampos).
 And also to end loneliness.

 - - -
 MIT licensed.